PEI Meal Plan: Feed Your Family for $5.94/Serving

 Prep Tips and Time-Saving Strategies

-Set aside some time on Sunday afternoon to prepare for the week ahead.
-This investment of time will pay dividends from Monday to Friday.
+Dedicate one to two hours on Sunday to prepare for the week ahead.
+This small investment of time will pay huge dividends from Monday to Friday.

 Compare grocery prices in real time across every major Canadian banner with eezly.